 “We are far, far, far away from that in a very willing fashion,” del Toro says.
 “For good or bad, this is my movie.
 This is my universe and my creation, and I do not create through comparison.”

 “The fights don’t occur in well-lit, supercool, car commercial-looking environments,” del Toro says.
 “They occur in the middle of a raging sea storm or in a savage snowstorm.
 They happen in a universe that is incredibly saturated.”

-Expect to be thrilled with, but don’t expect it to be another of the “rip off robot movies.”
+Expect to be thrilled with it, but don’t expect it to be another of the “rip-off robot movies.”
 Guillermo Del Toro is not Michael Bay and Pacific Rim won’t be the “next Transformers movie.”